AMWA-TV/is-13/docs/Overview.md

 ### Core Resource Properties

-In the Read/Write Node API, each resource provides only the core resource properties related to identity and distinguishing information.
+In the Read/Write Node API, each resource provides only the core identity and information properties.
 That is, the `id`, `version`, `label`, `description` and `tags`.
 These properties are described in the IS-04 [APIs: Common Keys](https://specs.amwa.tv/is-04/releases/v1.3.2/docs/APIs_-_Common_Keys.html) section.